deNBI/cloud-user-docs/wiki/security.md

    - Enter the start of the range into the field `IP Address`.
    - Adjust the `Mask Bits` (`16` is a good starting point) until the end of your institution's IP range matches (or is included in) the range shown in the field `CIDR Address Range`.

-3. Use the `Net: CIDR Notation` from the calculator to configure the _Remote CIDR_ of your security group rule (e.g. `129.70.0.0/16`).
+3. Use the `Net: CIDR Notation` from the calculator to configure the 'Remote CIDR' of your security group rule (e.g. `129.70.0.0/16`).

 Further information: